-It is important to note that the specifics on peak time, half-life, and full clearance can vary significantly between patients and even between routes of administration.
+It is important to note that the specifics on peak time, half-life, and total clearance can vary significantly between patients and even between routes of administration.
 As such, users worried about these aspects should consult with their doctor.

 Factors That Impact How Long Clonidine Stays In The System

-- the formula of the medication taken
+- The formula of the medication taken

-- the dose used
+- Dose used

-- how often the medication was taken
+- How often one took the medication

-- how hydrated the patient is
+- How hydrated the patient is

-- the reason why it is taken (for example, someone taking clonidine for sleep is less likely to have struggles metabolizing it than someone with circulation problems)
+- The reason why it is taken (for example, someone taking Clonidine for sleep is less likely to have struggles metabolizing it than someone with circulation problems)

-- if the user is physically active
+- If the user is physically active

-- the patient’s metabolic rate
+- Metabolic rate

-- problems with kidney function
+- Problems with kidney function

-- drug and alcohol use
+- Drug and alcohol use

-- other accompany medical conditions
+- Other accompanying medical conditions

 Does Clonidine Show Up On A Drug Test?